upspin/upspin/doc/security.md

 The basic idea is to choose a random number as an encryption key K, use AES to encrypt the data, and store the encrypted data in the storage server.
-Then, we encrypt K again, repeatedly using the public key of each potential reader of the file.
+Then, for each potential reader of the file, we encrypt K using that user's public key.
-We store those encrypted keys in the `DirEntry` for the item along with a digital signature of the data.
-To read the data, the reader looks in the `DirEntry` for the reader's encryption of K, decrypts K, and uses that to decrypt the data.
+We store the set of encrypted keys in the DirEntry of the item along with a digital signature of the data.
+To read the data, the reader looks in the DirEntry for the appearance of K that was encrypted with their public key, decrypts it to recover K, and then uses K to decrypt the data.

 The next few paragraphs explain this process in detail for security experts and can be skipped by less dedicated readers.